KaiHsiangHu/iNEXT.IE/README.md

     varies with sample size.
 The sample completeness curve provides a bridge between the size- and coverage-based R/E sampling curves.

-1. An asymptotic approach to infer asymptotic diversity
+2.An asymptotic approach to infer asymptotic diversity

 `iNEXT.IE` computes the estimated asymptotic diversity and also plots diversity profiles (q-profiles) for q between 0 and 2, in comparison